BerkeleyLab/Marble-MMC/README.md

   - Disable DTR (F7 on gtkterm)
 - At this point the MMC should restart and print out a menu to the terminal emulator.
 - Make selections based on the options provided.

+On newer boards, the MMC reset lines are connected to another FTDI channel, so the concerns above can be ignored: just attach to `/dev/ttyUSB3` at 115200 baud to get the MMC console.
+If you actually do want to reset the MMC, start a terminal emulator on `/dev/ttyUSB1`.

 # Marble-Mini bringup
   * Connect Lab-psu to J17